spdx/spdx-3-model/model/Dataset/Properties/datasetSize.md

 ## Description

-The field describes how a large a dataset is.
+The field describes how large a dataset is.
-The size can be specified using any unit (e.g., Bytes, MegaBits).
+The size is to be measured in bytes.
-The field should be specified as <Value Unit> (e.g., 1000 MB).

 ## Metadata

 - name: datasetSize
 - Nature: DataProperty
-- Range: xsd:string
+- Range: xsd:nonNegativeInteger